home-assistant/home-assistant.io/source/_integrations/calendar.markdown

 This page, therefore, does not provide instructions on how to create calendar entities.
-Please see the ["Calendar" category](/integrations/#calendar) on the integrations page to find integration offering update entities.
+Please see the ["Calendar" category](/integrations/#calendar) on the integrations page to find integration offering calendar entities.

 </div>